BriZimm/CountMonitor-Bot/RAILWAY_DEPLOY.md

 # Railway Deployment Guide

-This guide shows how to deploy the Count Monitor Bot to Railway with PostgreSQL for persistent data storage.
+This guide shows how to deploy the Count Rewards Bot to Railway with PostgreSQL for persistent data storage.

 ## Prerequisites